JOURNEY THROUGH BANGLADESH

 More about Bangladesh

-Bangladesh is a fantastic travel destination, especially if you stay away from the popular areas.
+Bangladesh is a fantastic travel destination, especially if you venture away from the popular areas.
 Tourists are still rare in the country, making it an ideal destination for adventurous travelers and photographers.

 The best part about Bangladesh is its people.
-During my month-long trip, I was struck by their natural friendliness and curiosity, as well as the simplicity of their daily lives and their hunger for information and contact with the wider world.
-They were always happy to be photographed, which was a godsend for a photographer.
+During my month-long trip, I was struck by their natural friendliness and curiosity, as well as the simplicity of their daily lives and their eagerness for information and contact with the wider world.
+They were always happy to be photographed, which was a blessing for a photographer.

-Visitors are immediately struck by the interest they attract wherever they go.
+Visitors immediately notice the interest they attract wherever they go.
 People gather around, staring curiously.
-They are not aggressive, just curious, and you have to accept that.
+They are not aggressive, just curious, and it's important to embrace that.

-Unfortunately, poverty, slums, and deprivation are undeniable in third world countries.
-Countries develop at different rates, and there is little one can do except be pragmatic and accept reality without bias.
-Nevertheless, despite obvious deprivations, people continue to find happiness and smile, and the vitality of children is incredible.
+Unfortunately, poverty, slums, and deprivation are undeniable in developing countries.
+Nevertheless, despite obvious hardships, people in Bangladesh continue to smile, and the resilience of children is incredible.

-The crime rate is no higher than in comparable countries and mainly concerns household and street crime.
-The low level of petty and domestic crime should not deter you from visiting Bangladesh.
+The crime rate is comparable to other countries and mainly involves household and street crime.
+The low level of petty and domestic crime should not discourage you from visiting Bangladesh.

-There are times when the country comes to a standstill due to strikes or so-called "hartals".
-These take place mainly during elections or other political events.
-All public transport, banks, and offices remain closed, and the poorly organized urban infrastructure deteriorates.
-These strikes are easy to avoid, as they are widely announced in advance.
+Occasionally, the country experiences strikes or "hartals," mainly during elections or other political events.
+During these times, public transport, banks, and offices remain closed, and the urban infrastructure may deteriorate due to poor organization.
+However, these strikes are typically announced well in advance and can be easily avoided.

 image